mmj-the-fighter/Spinach/README.md

 ## Examples / Tutorials
 - [render loop skelton app](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/example_with_render_loop) demonstration of rendering rapidly changing pixels. use case for software rasterization and raytracing
-- [without render loop](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/example_without_render_loop)  shows how spinach can be used without render loop. examples: sierpienski triangle, rendering svg and sepia filter
+- [without render loop](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/example_without_render_loop)  shows how Spinach can be used without render loop. examples: sierpienski triangle, rendering svg and sepia filter
+- [logarithmic spiral](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/logarithmic_spiral) shows how Spinach can be used to make a logarithmic spiral, it includes an imgui checkbox too
 - [spirograph simulation with spn::rmgui](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/spirograph_with_rmgui)  shows how rmgui in Spinach can be used for controling a spirograph
 - [game of life simulation](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/game_of_life) shows how Spinach can be used for programming game of life. this involves using std::thread
 - [mine sweeper clone](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/mine_sweeper) shows how a clone of mine sweeper game can be developed using Spinach
 - [flappy bird clone](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/bird_flight) shows how a flappy bird like game can be made
 - [snake clone](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/snake_clone) shows how a snake like game can be made
 - [picture puzzle game](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/picture_puzzle) shows how a picture puzzle game can be made
 - [image processing example with spn::rmgui](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/image_processing_with_rmgui) shows how Spinach can be used for image processing  and how rmgui of Spinach can be used for that.
 - [raytracing example](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/raytracing_example) shows how Spinach can be used for raytracing
 - [software rendering example](https://github.com/mmj-the-fighter/Spinach/tree/main/Spinach/examples/wireframe_rendering) implementation of a wireframe renderer

 ## Build / Project Generation